EvanRespaut/Equate/Readme.md

 [![CircleCI Build Status](https://circleci.com/gh/EvanRespaut/Equate.svg?style=shield)](https://circleci.com/gh/EvanRespaut/Equate)

 # Equate - Unit Converting Calculator
-Equate is an open source unit converting calculator designed to make converting one unit to another fast and simple.
+Equate is an open source unit converting calculator designed to make converting from one unit to another fast and simple.

-For example, to convert 1/4 cups into tablespoons, type 1÷4, press cup, and then press tbsp.
+For example, to convert 1/4 cup into tablespoons, type 1÷4, press cup, and then press tbsp.
 That's it.

-To find the number of Bitcoins in a Dollar, simply move to the currency tab, click BTC, and then USD.
-Currency conversions use rates that are updated every 20 mins.
+To find the number of Dollars in a Bitcoin, simply move to the currency tab, click BTC, and then USD.
+The result will be the going rate for a Bitcoin in US Dollars.
+Note that currency conversions use rates that are updated every 20 mins.

 <a href="http://imgur.com/xXvL0Fx"><img src="http://i.imgur.com/xXvL0Fx.gif" title="source: imgur.com" /></a>